-Furthermore, the bill grants the department the authority to survey areas not covered by the accrediting body and requires the department to interpret survey standards liberally in favor of the birthing centers.
-If the department finds that the accrediting body's standards are not substantially equivalent, it must notify the affected licensees with detailed descriptions of deficiencies and potential consumer risks.
-The department is also authorized to conduct validation surveys on a limited percentage of accredited applicants to ensure compliance, while maintaining its enforcement authority for licensed birthing centers.
+Furthermore, the bill grants the department the authority to survey areas not covered by the accrediting body and requires a liberal interpretation of the standards for substantial equivalency.
+If the department finds that the standards are not equivalent, it must notify the affected licensees with details about the deficiencies and potential consumer risks.
+The department is also authorized to conduct validation surveys on a limited percentage of accredited applicants to ensure compliance, while maintaining its initial licensing and enforcement authority for all licensed birthing centers.

 Statutes affected: Original Bill: 18.46.080